Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Personalization via Information-Geometric Projection

-\begin{remark} By varying the radius $r_k \in [0, D(p_k||p_g)]$, the solutions of the associated projection problem define the geodesic between $p_k$ and $p_g$, i.e., the shortest possible path connecting the two distributions. \end{remark}
+\begin{remark} By varying the radius $r_k \in [0, D(p_g||p_k)]$, the solutions of the associated projection problem trace the geodesic between $p_k$ and $p_g$, i.e., the shortest possible path connecting the two distributions under the geometry induced by the divergence $D$. \end{remark}

-To support our derivation, we begin by presenting the definition of a barycenter with respect to a given divergence $D$. \begin{definition} ($D$-barycenter) Given a statistical manifold $\mathcal{M}$, a divergence function $D$, and a set of distributions $\{p_k\}_{k =1}^N \subseteq \mathcal{M}$ with associated normalized weights $\{w_k\}_{k = 1}^N$, the barycenter of the set $\{p_k\}_{k = 1}^N$ is defined as
+To support our derivation, we first introduce the definition of a barycenter with respect to a divergence $D$. \begin{definition} ($D$-barycenter) Given a statistical manifold $\mathcal{M}$, a divergence function $D$, and a set of distributions $\{p_k\}_{k =1}^N \subseteq \mathcal{M}$ with associated normalized weights $\{w_k\}_{k = 1}^N$, the barycenter of the set $\{p_k\}_{k = 1}^N$ is defined as

-\end{definition} The following mild assumption is crucial for establishing the equivalence between the projection and barycenter problems, as shown in Theorem \ref{theo:theo1}.
+\end{definition} The following mild assumption is essential for establishing the equivalence between the projection and barycenter formulations, as shown in Theorem \ref{theo:theo1}.

-\begin{assumption} The divergence metric is a convex function in the first argument. \end{assumption} \begin{remark} Most commonly used divergences, including the family of $f$-divergences and Wasserstein-$p$ distances, are convex in both of their arguments. \end{remark}
+\begin{assumption} The divergence metric is a convex function in its first argument. \end{assumption} \begin{remark} Most divergences used in practice, such as the family of $f$-divergences and the Wasserstein-$p$ distances, are convex in both arguments, and therefore satisfy Assumption~\ref{ass:divergences}. \end{remark}